adonisjs/v5-docs/content/guides/fundamentals/typescript-build-process.md

   cd build
   node server.js
   ```
 - You must install production-only dependencies inside the `build` folder.
   ```sh
   cd build
   npm ci --production
   ```
 - We do not copy the `.env` file to the output folder.
-Because the environment variables are not transferrable, you must define environment variables for production separately.
+Because the environment variables are not transferable, you must define environment variables for production separately.